Climate crisis made April heatwave in Med ‘100 times more likely’

 “Without rapidly stopping the burning of fossil fuels and adaptation towards a hotter, drier climate, losses and damages in the region will continue to rise dramatically,” she warned.

-As global temperatures continue to rise, heatwaves like the one experienced in the Western Mediterranean are expected to become more frequent and severe.
+As global temperatures continue to rise, increasingly severe heatwaves will continue, according to the latest assessments from the United Nations’ top scientific body, the Intergovernmental Panel on Climate Change (IPCC).

-Recently, records were also shattered across a dozen countries in Asia with deaths due to heatstrokes reported from India and Thailand.
+Last month temperature records were broken across a dozen countries in Asia with heatstrokedeaths reported in India and Thailand.

-Reports from the UN’s top scientific body, the Intergovernmental Panel on Climate Change (IPCC), have warned that humanity will blow past the 1.5C target in the coming decade, beyond which such extreme weather events are set to get deadlier.

 Join our commenting forum